Know your Bloodwork

 Well, here you go!
 Try to get these tested- along with Iron, basic vitamin levels, gluten, and calcium.

 Magnesium is one of the most important minerals in the body.
 Magnesium is involved in over 300 biochemical processes in the body and deficiencies have been found to play a role in the development of numerous diseases.
 Below are just a few roles magnesium plays in the body:

 - Maintaining healthy blood pressure by relaxing blood vessels

 - Increasing the number of and maintaining healthy function of mitochondria, the powerhouses of the cell

 - Regulating appropriate insulin and blood sugar levels

 - Assisting in the conversion of vitamin D to its active form

 Magnesium is so important that it is one of the first things I see a deficiency in.

-fortified dairy products, cereals, egg yolks or cod liver oil are your best bets.
-Also shittake mushrooms.
+You can get Vitamin D from fortified dairy products, cereals, egg yolks or cod liver oil are your best bets.
+Also, shiitake mushrooms.